pvcraven/arcade_book/source/chapters/08_functions/functions.rst

     # Now that I captured the result, print it.
     print(my_result) # <--- This is printing, NOT capturing.

 Now the result isn't lost.
-It is stored in `my_result` which we can print or use some other way.
+It is stored in the ``my_result`` variable which we can print or use some other way.

+We will do this a lot, so pause for a second and review.
+To *capture* the value returned from a function, put a variable to the left of it and juse an ``=`` operator.

 Volume Cylinder Example
 ^^^^^^^^^^^^^^^^^^^^^^^

+Let's use what we learned for something more practical.
-Function that returns the volume of a cylinder
+Here is a function that returns the volume of a cylinder.
+Notice how we take in two parameters and return the result of the calculation.

 .. code-block:: python
     :linenos: